Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Introduction

 \begin{theorem}[Topological Mirror Symmetry Conjecture of \cite{MR1990670}] We have an equality of (stringy) Hodge numbers $h^{p,q}(\Mm_{\SL_n}^L) = h^{p,q}_{\mathsf{st}}(\Mm_{\PGL_n}^e,\alpha_L)$. \end{theorem}

 The coprimality assumption on $d$ and $e$ with respect to $n$ ensures that the notion of stability and semi-stability coincide.
 The resulting $\SL_n$-moduli space $\Mm_{\SL_n}^L$ is smooth, while $\Mm_{\PGL_n}^e$ has finite quotient singularities.
 We use $h^{p,q}_{\mathsf{st}}$ to denote \emph{stringy} Hodge numbers.
-These are numerical invariants which include appropriate correction terms, to compensate the presence of singularities.
+These are numerical invariants introduced by Batyrev \cite{Ba99}, which include appropriate correction terms to compensate for the presence of singularities.
 In addition, the gerbe $\alpha$ living on these spaces needs to be taken into account.
 This is natural from the point of view of duality of the Hitchin fibres.
 The proof of this result proceeds by proving an equality for stringy point-counts over finite fields first, by means of $p$-adic integration.
 We then use $p$-adic Hodge theory to deduce the topological assertion from the arithmetic one.
 The details will be given in \ref{conclusion}.

 Our methods are general enough to be applicable beyond the $\SL_n/\PGL_n$-case.
 In fact we prove an equality of appropriately defined Hodge numbers for any ``dual pair of abstract Hitchin systems" (see Theorem \ref{Mirror}).
 We refer the reader to Definition \ref{situation} for a detailed account of what this means.
-At the heart of the concept lies a pair of maps $(\Mm_1 \xrightarrow{\pi_1} \Aa \xleftarrow{\pi_2} \Mm_2)$ of complex algebraic orbifolds, where the base $\A$ is assumed to be smooth, and contains an open dense subset $\Aa^{\text{good}}$, such that over this open subset there exist families of abelian varieties $\Pc_1^{\text{good}} \rightarrow \Aa \leftarrow \Pc^{\text{good}}_2$ which acts faithfully and transitively on the fibres of $\Mm_i$.
-Moreover we assume that $\Pc_1$ and $\Pc_2$ are dual in the sense of abelian varieties.
-There are further technical conditions which we omit for the sake of brevity.
+At the heart of the concept lies a pair of maps $(\Mm_1 \xrightarrow{\pi_1} \Aa \xleftarrow{\pi_2} \Mm_2)$ of complex algebraic orbifolds, where the base $\Aa$ is assumed to be smooth, and contains an open dense subset $\Aa^{\lozenge}$, such that over this open subset there exist families of abelian varieties $\Pc_1^{\lozenge} \rightarrow \Aa^{\lozenge} \leftarrow \Pc^{\lozenge}_2$, which act faithfully and transitively on the fibres of $\Mm_i$.
+Moreover, we assume that $\Pc_1^{\lozenge}$ and $\Pc_2^{\lozenge}$ are dual in the sense of abelian varieties.
+There are further technical conditions that are omitted for the sake of brevity.
 They guarantee that $\Mm_1$ and $\Mm_2$ are \emph{minimal}, and hence enable us to compare topological invariants.
-These conditions are modelled on the same structural properties of the Hitchin map which are fundamental to \cite{MR2653248}.
+These conditions are modelled on the same structural properties of the Hitchin map fundamental to \cite{MR2653248}.